 - Leaders in education who recognise everything children have coped with, sacrificed and accomplished during the pandemic, the effects the pandemic has had on children and their wellbeing, and who make this the priority, instead of only seeing missed school days and learning deficits.

-- Mental-health support and trauma-informed leadership as a given and a priority for every child and educator who needs it.
+- Mental-health support and trauma-informed leadership as a given and priority for every child and educator who needs it.

 - Unconditional appreciation for every child and their individual contribution, instead of conditional and, in most cases, unsolicited feedback through grades, rewards and behaviour charts.